TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 *Object who's primary keys are each installed front-end vendor package.
 Also contains a sub-object showing the applied root URL for accessing the package resources from front-end (browser) code and the server filing system path to the root folder.*

 Created when module is activated.
-Updated by `uiblib.updVendorPaths`.

 All URI paths start `../uibuilder/vendor/<packageName>/` - starting with `..` automatically includes the correct scheme (http[s]), (sub)domain, port and `httpNodeRoot` prefix.